 - Koh Pha Ngan

 If you have any questions, feel free to ask me in the comments.
-I have done the Bangkok-Phuket trip several times and can probably answer you any question you might have.
-If you have additional thoughts or know a different way on how to get down there, feel free to let me know too!
+I have done the Bangkok-Phuket trip six times already and can probably answer most of your questions.